Blog/Commercial Espresso Machines/How to Train Staff on a Commercial Espresso Machine in 2026

 How do I train staff to maintain a commercial espresso machine?

 Maintenance training should cover daily backflushing with cleaning detergent, weekly group head disassembly, and monthly descaling.
 Create a checklist and post it near the machine.
+Demonstrate each step and have staff perform it under supervision.
+Stress the importance of using only manufacturer-recommended cleaning chemicals to avoid damage.
 At Busy Bean Coffee, we include white-glove maintenance training as part of our managed membership, ensuring your team knows exactly what to do.
 For more, read our Commercial Espresso Machine Maintenance and Cleaning guide.

 Can I train staff remotely on a commercial espresso machine?